gdw-workshop/2018_GDW_Workshop/exercises/GDW Beast Tutorial 2018.md

 ## Generating trees in BEAST is a multi-step process

-Today we are going to (re)use an alignment of feline immunodeficiency virus isolates to build a dated tree in Beast and along the way learn all of the additional programs that are necessary when using Beast.
+Today we are going to (re)use an alignment of feline immunodeficiency virus isolates to build a dated tree in BEAST and along the way learn all of the additional programs that are necessary when using BEAST.

 As a quick reminder from my overview earlier...

-BEAUti (Bayesian Evolutionary Analysis Utility) is a program that is used to create the input file for Beast.
+BEAUti (Bayesian Evolutionary Analysis Utility) is a program that is used to create the input file for BEAST.
 This is where you will select the type of analysis you want to run and the provide information about priors for the parameters that the analysis will be estimating.
 The output of Beauti is an xml file that can be modified manually for customized BEAST runs.

 BEAST (Bayesian Evolutionary Analysis Sampling Trees) uses a Bayesian MCMC algorithm to produce rooted phylogenetic trees and estimate many values for evolutionarily important parameters along the trees (node dates, evolutionary rates, etc.).

-Tracer is a program used to evaluate .log files that are produced during a Beast run so that you can evaluate the quality of the MCMC run and the quality of the output parameter estimates.
+Tracer is a program used to evaluate .log files that are produced during a BEAST run so that you can evaluate the quality of the MCMC run and the quality of the output parameter estimates.

-TreeAnnotator will find the *best* tree from the thousands of trees sampled during the Beast MCMC run and summarizes posterior parameter estimates on the tree.
+TreeAnnotator will find the *best* tree from the thousands of trees sampled during the BEAST MCMC run and summarizes posterior parameter estimates on the tree.

 FigTree is used to visualize the final tree and can be used to label nodes, branches, etc. for publication.